 If the bars or gay parties in Paris are too vanilla for you, perhaps these fetish clubs and cruise lounges are a better fit?

-Le Mensch – A sordid medieval-themed cruise bar that is really hardcore.
+- Le Mensch – A sordid medieval-themed cruise bar that is exceptionally hardcore.
 Most busy on its Thursday theme night but expect non-vanilla action most of the week.
 Not for the faint of heart.

-E20 Entre Deux Eaux – Gay nude bar in Paris where everyone including the bartender bares all.
-Sexy hot guys, friendly atmosphere and pretty unique.
+- E20 Entre Deux Eaux – Gay nude bar in Paris where everyone, including the bartenders, bares all.
+Sexy hot guys, friendly atmosphere, and pretty unique.
 It’s also the smallest cruise bar in Paris, so the action is pretty easy to come by even if it’s quiet.

-Bunker Paris – Sleazy cruise lounge for fetish fans.
+- Bunker Paris – Sleazy cruise lounge for fetish fans.
 Brush up on your hanky code before going so you can know what you’re getting into.
-Events covering every fetish imaginable – and some we didn’t even know existed.
-A hardcore venue with prison theme, cabins, sling and dark room.
+The kinky events here cover every fetish imaginable – and some we didn’t even know existed — a hardcore venue with prison theme, cabins, sling, and darkroom.

-La Mine – A good cruise bar for those curious but initiated in the fetish world.
-A standard almost trendy bar out front with street side seating and daily Happy Hour.
-Out the back is fun fetish play zone that many guys here will be happy to show you.
-Look out on their website for specific events which tend to draw a crowd.
+- La Mine – A good cruise bar for those curious but initiated in the fetish world.
+A standard almost trendy bar out front with street-side seating and daily Happy Hour.
+Out the back is a fun fetish play zone that many guys here will be happy to show you.
+Look out on their website for specific events that tend to draw a crowd.